Medical Interpreter Use in Healthcare

 Certification Commission for Healthcare Interpreters (CCHI)

-The CCHI recognized that certification is fundamental to the medical interpreter's career.
-The mission of this organization is “to develop and administer a comprehensive national certification program for healthcare interpreters, bringing together representatives from interpreting associations, language companies, community-based organizations, educational institutions, hospitals, health and healthcare providers, and advocates for patients with limited English proficiency (10).
+The CCHI recognized that certification is fundamental to the medical interpreter’s career.
+This organization’s mission is “to develop and administer a comprehensive national certification program for healthcare interpreters, bringing together representatives from interpreting associations, language companies, community-based organizations, educational institutions, hospitals, health and healthcare providers, and advocates for patients with limited English proficiency” (10).

 This organization offers three types of national certification (7):

-This certification is available to interpreters in all languages and tests the core professional knowledge, critical thinking, ethical decision-making, and cultural responsiveness skills needed to perform duties in healthcare settings (11).
+This certification is available to interpreters in all languages.
+It tests the core professional knowledge, critical thinking, ethical decision-making, and cultural responsiveness skills needed to perform duties in healthcare settings (11).

 This is considered the second level of certification for interpreters in all languages.
 The requirements include meeting the CCHIs language proficiency criteria and passing two tests: The knowledge CoreCHI™ exam and the monolingual performance ETOE™ (English-to-English) exam (11).